 Substances within the bisphenol group are used in the manufacture of plastic articles such as polyvinylchloride (PVC) and polycarbonate.
 Currently, bisphenol A (BPA) is the substance in the bisphenol group that produced and used in the highest volumes.
 The use of other bisphenols is small in comparison with BPA (KEMI, 2017).

-There is wide use of polycarbonate, with it being used in the manufacture of sports equipment, medical and dental devices, as well as food containers, such as returnable beverage bottles, tableware and storage containers.
-BPA is also used in epoxy resins, used to line food and beverage cans.
+There is wide use of polycarbonate, with it being used in the manufacture of modern optical media, such as DVDs and CDs, sports equipment, medical and dental devices, building and construction materials, automotive parts and domestic appliances, as well as food containers, such as reusable beverage bottles and some manufacturing equipment.
+BPA is also used in epoxy resins, such as those used to line food and beverage cans.
 Small amounts of the BPA contained in these food contact materials migrate into food and beverages stored in materials containing the substance, resulting in human exposure.

 BPA is also used in the manufacture of thermal papers, leading to concerns regarding the exposure of cashiers in frequent contact with thermal paper in receipts.
 Some bisphenols are used as laboratory reagents.

 In June 2017, BPA was identified as having endocrine disrupting properties for human health by the Member State Committee of the European Chemicals Agency (ECHA) (ECHA, 2017).
 Due to its properties as toxic for reproduction, BPA was already listed as a substance of very high concern (SVHC) on the Candidate List under Regulation (EC) No 1907/2006 of the European Parliament and of the Council on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH).